 - Copy-editing: grammar, punctuation, clarity, consistency

-- Rewriting: recasting fiction manuscripts or travel writing by non-native speakers of English into lively, fluent prose
+- Rewriting: recasting fiction and travel manuscripts by authors whose first language is not English into lively, fluent prose

 - Advice on self-publishing: novels and travel titles

 - Freelance editor of novels and travel titles for 30 years

 - Developmental editor and copy-editor of commercial and literary fiction for publishing houses

 - Author of guidebooks about Thailand and Indonesia for Rough Guides

 - Author of material for the CIEP's Introduction to Fiction Editing online course